For Gluten-Free, Coal-Fired Pizza:

 Napoli’s | 1118 Washington Street + 133 Clinton Street

 Known for their amazing pies and awesome dine-in atmosphere, it should be no surprise that the delivery is a stand-out too.
-Free delivery within Hoboken, available on Seamless, arrives on time and solid, dependable pizzas.
+Free delivery within Hoboken, available on Seamless, arrives on time, and offers solid, dependable pizzas.

 For the Biggest Pizza Slice in New Jersey: